The built environment

 The built environment and it's 'social spaces'

-We have moved on a long way from simply looking simply at the physical condition, up-keep and repair, of a building.
+It's about how we use signage; colour; sound; design reception and other shared areas, corridors, and more obviously ‘social’ spaces such as dining rooms, TV rooms, and similar.
+We have moved on a long way from simply looking simply at the physical condition, the up-keep and repair of a building.

-That is, originally, when suggesting the term PIE, we had spoken of the built environment, though we had included in that its ‘social spaces ‘ – meaning by that, that it is not just the nature and physical condition of the buildings we use, but also the messages it conveys; and all the opportunities that the design and layout of the building offers for establishing a better relationship with the users.
+Originally, when suggesting the term PIE, we had spoken of the built environment, this being the core element of many homelessness services - the original context of the PIEs approach (HERE).
+Even here we had included in that its ‘social spaces ‘ – meaning, by that, that it is not just the nature and physical condition of the buildings we use, but also the messages it conveys.
+What does this building 'say' about the way the service sees it's users?
+How might we see it through others' eyes?

-But this did not really cover many of the other crucial relationships, and the spaces of one kind of another.
-There also needs to be some consideration of the role that any one building may play in an integrated range of services.
-This might include move-on accommodation, or for more long-term support; or Clubhouse or ‘hub and spoke’ or ‘core and cluster’ models, with their mixture of independence with flexibly available long-term support.
-Or it might include the deliberate co-location of several support services in one building or complex – not just for the convenience, but also because it can ease issues of confidentiality.
+This might include move-on accommodation, for medium-term support; or Clubhouse or ‘hub and spoke’ or ‘core and cluster’ models, with their valuable mixture of independence with flexibly available long-term support.
+Or it might include the deliberate co-location of several support services in one building or complex – not just for the convenience, but also because it can help users themselves to connect up complex needs, and reduce boundaries and referral delays.

 Further background reading/listening/viewing

-Spaces of opportunity : HERE
+Spaces of opportunity (101) : HERE

 - The built environment : HERE